Harry-Edge/MNO-CRM-Sales-System/README.md

-## Mobile Network CRM (React + Django REST Framework)
+## Mobile Network Operator CRM/POS System (React + Django REST Framework)

-Very much a work in progress CRM/POS system using React and Django.
-No way near complete/finalised.
+A single page React app that would be used be a MNO to perform various tasks on a customers account.
+Ths system can upgrade, sell additional products, change customer details, add notes and various other features along with an overview of the customers account and their mobile numbers.

 ## Dashboard